In this article, Kabir Jaiswal does analysis of Article 32 of the Constitution of India.

 - To interfere with a proceeding for contempt by a Court of record or by Parliament.

 - Implication in Emergency: In the Landmark case of ADM Jabalpur v.
-Shivakant Shukla which is also known as the Habeas Corpus case, it was held that the writ of Habeas Corpus cannot be suspended even during the emergency (Article 359).
+Shivakant Shukla which is also known as the Habeas Corpus case, it was held that the writ of Habeas Corpus can be suspended even during the emergency (Article 359).

 - Damages: The Court may also award exemplary damages.
 In Bhim Singh v.
 State of Jammu & Kashmir , the Hon’ble Apex Court awarded the exemplary damages of Rs.50,000/- (At that time this was a very significant amount.